jasonsbeer/Amiga-2000-EATX/README.md

 The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on EATX computer cases.

 ### Real Time Clock
-The real time clock (RTC) has been changed to the RTC-62423.
-This RTC has a built in crystal and does not need adjustment.
+There are two real time clock (RTC) options beginning with revision 2.x.
+You can install the original Amiga 2000 RTC, which is based on the MSM6242, or a simplified RTC based on the RTC-62423.
+The MSM6242 requires more components and will need to be trimmed to dial in the correct clock speed.
+The RTC-62423 has a built in crystal and does not need adjustment, but is less accurate over time.
 In the Amiga, the RTC is written and read by 4 address and 4 data lines.
-Unfortunately, there are no direct "modern" replacements for this type of bus connected RTC.
-As such, this is among the legacy IC's that must be obtained.
-It is readily available where these type of legacy IC's are sold.
+There are no direct "modern" replacements for the type of bus connected RTC used in the Amiga.
+As such, the RTC chip you choose is among the legacy IC's that must be obtained.

 ### TICK
 The TICK timing signal on the original Amiga 2000 was supplied by the power supply and is a 50 or 60Hz signal determined by the mains power in use.
 For the Amiga 2000 EATX, TICK is driven by _VSYNC from Agnus.
 This is a valid configuration option on the original Amiga 2000 via jumper J300.
 In addition, this is how the Amiga 500 is configured.